55sanat/Bike-Sharing-Demand-Prediction/README.md

 # Bike-Sharing-Demand-Prediction
-These my project with almabetter of Bike Sharing Demand Prediction.
+These is my project with almabetter of Bike Sharing Demand Prediction.